How to Beat Social Media Algorithms in 2025?

 The Instagram algorithm plays a significant role here by ranking content based on various factors that, in turn, keep your feeds and stories interesting for you.
 These ranking factors include:

-• Your activity: Your activity helps Instagram’s algorithm understand your interest, including how many posts from an account you have liked.
+• Your activity: Your activity helps Instagram’s algorithm understand your interests, including how many posts from an account you have liked.

 • Your interaction history: Your interaction history with others helps the algorithm understand your interest in the people you follow and consider how many of their posts you have liked.